sjbrown/misc_work/genesis/rules.md

     the secondary bubble and put it beside your character sheet.
 Place it back into the Dice Pool any time during the Gig

+### Playing Recorded Originals

+After a few Gigs and visits to the Studio, you may have had a chance to record a song or two. (see Studio phase below)

+Since the band has had a lot of practice playing those recorded songs, and the hook is familiar to the audience, you can get consistent results.

+If you choose to play a Recorded Original, look to your song sheet where you wrote down the Studio results.
+Just move the number of meeples indicated up, then in order from top-to-bottom, move each player's marker around the stage the amount indicated, collecting "10 chips" just as you would when playing an Original.

+You cannot play an original more than once per Gig, whether it is recorded or not.

 ### Succeeding or Failing Gigs

 Every Gig card has a chart that tells you 3 possible outcomes

  1. All the meeples are next to the stage
  2. More meeples are next to the stage than the Bar and Patio
- 3. Fewer meeples are next to the stage than the Bar and Patio
+ 3. Equal or fewer meeples are next to the stage than the Bar and Patio

 Next to each symbol are how many points *the Band* will gain or lose.
-Tally the points on your Band Sheet.
+Tally the indicated points on your Band Sheet.

 ### Distributing your individual score points